demeter-project/demeter-fe/README.md

 ### Project Learning Goals

-This project was accomplished as part of the Cirriculum for the Turing School of Software and Design, and was completed over a two week sprint.
+This project was accomplished as part of the Curriculum for the Turing School of Software and Design, and was completed over a two week sprint.
 Some of the learning goals for this project were:

 - Completing a full web application from start to finish, including conceptualization, project planning, testing, implementation, and deployment.
 - Building a front-end and back-end application to practice the principles of Service Oriented Architechture.